When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Airlines and holiday companies cut testing costs

 Tui is offering a lateral flow, also known as an antigen test, that you can take before your trip and a PCR test you’ll take a couple of days after your return, including delivery, for just £20.

-As holiday travel beckons again, prices of tests are falling.
-When we looked in early March, we found London Gatwick Airport’s drive-through test centre offered the cheapest PCR tests from £60 per passenger.
-The most expensive test we found in London, with a standard 48-hour turnaround, was £214 – that’s a difference of £616 for a family of four.
-Tui’s offer, with test provider Chronomics, offers a substantial saving.
+Test prices are falling however.
+We found London Gatwick Airport’s drive-through and walk-in test centres offered the cheapest PCR tests from £60 per passenger.
+The most expensive test we found in London, with a 48-hour turnaround, was £399 – that’s a difference of £1,356 for a family of four.
+Tui however offers a substantial saving with test provider Chronomics.

 What type of test do I need, PCR or lateral flow?

-For travel to many countries, including Spain and the Canary Islands, Greece and Cyprus you’ll need to take a PCR (polymerise chain reaction) swab test.
+For travel to some countries you’ll need to take a PCR (polymerise chain reaction) swab test.
 These are more expensive than antigen or LAMP tests and it takes longer to get the results because they have to be sent to a lab for analysis.